wbmattis2/digital-response-generator/README.md

 The version of TCPDF used in this plugin has been modified; some files unnecessary for the plugin's functionality have been removed, and line 21579 has been altered.
 The modification consisted of adding "-.35" to the `$tw` value assignment in the definition of `addTOC()`.
 Without this fix, the table of contents extends to the right edge of the page, ignoring the right margin.
 The fix limits the width of the table of contents so that it doesn't extend to the end of the page; this artificial margin can be adjusted by increasing or decreasing the extra value subtracted from `$tw`.

 More information about the Neon CRM API can be found at (https://developer.neoncrm.com/).

+[Leaflet](https://leafletjs.com/), the JavaScript library used to generate the Member Map, is available under the BSD 2-Clause "Simplified" license.

 ## Special Thanks